This page was last updated: May 30th, 2022

 You’ll also need to arrange transport between the hospital and the airport.

-If you came in as an emergency don’t worry, the Patient Transport Service can help you plan your journey home and if you’re being transferred to another hospital, all the arrangements will be made for you.
+If you came in as an emergency, don’t worry.
+The Patient Transport Service can help you plan your journey home and if you’re being transferred to another hospital.
+All the arrangements will be made for you.

 If you need to alter your return flight, or if your flight is delayed or cancelled, contact the Patient Transport Service for advice, quoting the booking reference on your ticket.
 They can also book your return flight if you haven’t done so yet.